Matt Hughes (writer): Standalone novels

-Hughes has called his 2019 magic realist historical novel What the Wind Brings his "magnum opus".
+Hughes has called his magic realist historical novel What the Wind Brings (Pulp Literature Press, 2019) his "magnum opus".
 It was inspired by a footnote Hughes read in a university textbook in 1971, which described how African slaves shipwrecked on the coast of Ecuador in the mid 16th century created a mixed society with the indigenous peoples and successfully "outfought and out-thought" the conquistadors to gain their independence.
 Hughes was unable to pursue the idea at the time due to the lack of English-language scholarship but forty years later a Canada Council grant and the increased attention to this passage of history in North America enabled him to complete the book, which received critical acclaim and won the 2020 Endeavour Award.

 The 2022 novel Ghost Dreams is a contemporary fantasy story about a commercial burglar who helps the ghost of a woman who died wrongfully confined in an asylum in the 1940s to discover what happened to the child taken from her.